-Sugar and refined processed carbohydrates have been linked to most of the chronic diseases plaguing millions of Canadians including type 2 diabetes, metabolic syndrome, obesity, heart disease, non-alcoholic fatty liver disease, cancer and Alzheimer’s.
+Sugar and refined processed carbohydrates have been linked to most of the chronic diseases plaguing millions of Canadians and Americans including type 2 diabetes, metabolic syndrome, obesity, heart disease, non-alcoholic fatty liver disease, cancer and Alzheimer’s.

 I believe sugar is one of the worst possible things you can eat and that removing it from your diet, is one of the best things you can do for your health.

 Here are my top five tips for breaking up with sugar: